C5T/Current/Karl/README.md

   This JSON, by convention, is always parsable as a generic Claire status (no service-specific runtime data).

-  This JSON and can be parsed as a Claire status with a custom user status type, as long as the latter is linked into Karl's typelist.
+  This JSON can be parsed as a Claire status with a custom user status type, as long as the latter is linked into Karl's typelist.
 This is the way to tailor Karl's status reporting and supervision to specific service needs.

 * **Claire status page options**
   Just opening the `/.current` page from the browser yields the JSON without the build info (with `null` instead of it).